Question

 Resume Experts • 10+ Years Experience

-The word "led" describes leadership and management responsibilities.
-While it's a strong action verb, using it repeatedly throughout your resume can make your accomplishments sound repetitive and generic.
+The word 'led' is one of the most commonly used verbs on resumes, describing leadership roles and team management responsibilities.
+While it's a strong action verb that demonstrates leadership experience, overusing it can make your resume sound repetitive and generic.

-Led is not a bad word to have on your resume—it's just not as impactful when overused.
-Recruiters see "led" on countless resumes, so it doesn't help you stand out from the competition.
+Led is not a bad word to have on your resume, it's just not as impactful as other leadership verbs when used repeatedly.
+Recruiters see 'led' on almost every resume, so it doesn't help you stand out from other candidates competing for the same position.

 Better Alternatives to Use Instead